 At the beginning, it is crucial to have some sort of system one could consistently use to ensure no balls or mallets get dropped.
 I have shown what works for my context and others will have their own specialized needs, but the main point will hopefully have been made.
 Over time one could modify, simplify, or dispense with the system, but by then the system will probably have been hardwired as habit.
 When things go smoothly, everyone is happy.

-Acknowledgements – I would like to thank Alex Cohen, Principal Timpanist, CPO, for all the warm support over the years; Tim Borton, former Acting Principal Percussion, CPO, for showing me the importance of a good map; Josh Jones, former Principal Percussion, CPO, for showing me what focus and creativity can do; Jesse Carrol, former Production Manager, for the extra shelves in storage; Luke Dahlgren, current Production Manager, for the good vibes; Rob Grewcock, music librarian, for getting us the music for Chin’s Graffiti as early as he did; Karl Hirzer, Associate Conductor, CPO, for all the encouragement and getting the ESO bass chimes for Graffiti; Tim Rawlings, former Principal Percussion, CPO, for the continued support, even while retired, of the percussion community.
+Acknowledgements – I would like to thank Alex Cohen, Principal Timpanist, CPO, for all the warm support over the years; Tim Borton, former Acting Principal Percussion, CPO, for showing me the importance of a good map; Josh Jones, former Principal Percussion, CPO, for showing me what focus and creativity can do; Jesse Carrol, former Production Manager, for the extra shelves in storage; Luke Dahlgren, former Production Manager, for the support; Rob Grewcock, music librarian, for getting us the music for Chin’s Graffiti as early as he did; Karl Hirzer, Associate Conductor, CPO, for all the encouragement and getting the ESO bass chimes for Graffiti, Rune Bergman, Music Director, for the support; Michael Thomson, current Director of Orchestra Operations, for the support over the years; Tricia Edwards, Sec-Treasurer of Calgary Musicians Association, for the support; Tim Rawlings, former Principal Percussion, CPO, for the continued support, even while retired, of the percussion community.